Skip to content

 Enabling a Maintenance Fee for your project can be done in five simple steps.
 For projects hosted on GitHub, the easiest way to get started is to use GitHub Sponsors for your Maintenance Fee.

-First, consider opening an issue with the enforcement date of the Maintenance Fee.
+For example, consider opening an issue with the enforcement date of the Maintenance Fee.
 If your community uses GitHub Discussions or some other forum, post and pin an announcement with a link to the issue.
 Finally, use your blog, mailing list, and/or social media to inform your community.

 Here’s some text to use as starter content for your announcement: